 - The Quality Evaluation is a standards-referenced rather than a norm-referenced assessment process.
 There are no predetermined limits on the proportion of PBRF-eligible staff members' EPs that can be awarded particular Quality Categories. - The assessment is a holistic, judgement-based process that incorporates all the information provided in the full EP including the Platform of Research - Contextual Summary.
 This information is judged against the component and tie-point descriptors for each of the two components of the EP and also the descriptors for each Quality Category. - Only the information contained in the EP, along with any ERE Outputs examined by the relevant peer review panel, will be used for assessment purposes.
 No external information will be taken into account; for example, what a panellist may know as part of their professional role.
-Panels cannot seek out any additional information to inform their judgements. - There are specific considerations for new and emerging researchers that relate to assigning the C(NE) Quality Category. - The Achievement Relative to Opportunity framework recognises that being a new and emerging researcher, part-time researcher, and/or having experienced eligible Researcher Circumstances affect the quantity of research and/or research-related activity carried out during the assessment period and allow for staff members in these groups to submit reduced numbers of EREs in an EP. - In the ERE component, each output must meet the PBRF Definition of Research and the output(s) collectively would normally be of sufficient quality to meet the standard for an RO score of two (as a minimum) to be considered for a funded Quality Category. - At the detailed reassessment stage, particular attention will be given to EPs that: - are on, or close to, the boundaries between Quality Categories - have unusual combinations of scores between the components (for example, seven for ERE but two for CRE).
+Panels cannot seek out any additional information to inform their judgements. - There are specific considerations for new and emerging researchers that relate to assigning the C(NE) Quality Category. - The Achievement Relative to Opportunity framework recognises that being a new and emerging researcher, Part-Time researcher, and/or having experienced eligible Researcher Circumstances affects opportunities to carry out research and/or research-related activity during the assessment period and allows for staff members in these groups to submit reduced numbers of EREs in an EP. - In the ERE component, each research output must meet the PBRF Definition of Research.
+The output(s) collectively would normally be of sufficient quality to meet the standard for an ERE component score of two (as a minimum) to be considered for a funded Quality Category.